 Gabapentin Is One Of The Most Frequently Prescribed Drugs In The U.S.

 Gabapentin can be used to treat many different conditions because it works well as an anticonvulsant, pain medication, and sedative.
-Doctors frequently prescribe it for purposes other than those that it was developed for.
+Doctors frequently prescribe it for purposes other than those for which it was developed.

 One example of this is that gabapentin is prescribed to patients as an alternative to the medication-assisted treatment medications for opioid use disorders prescribed at alcohol and drug treatment centers.
 Sometimes, alcoholics receive gabapentin as a way of reducing their withdrawal symptoms.